Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Results

 \subsection{Phase Diagram of Bipartite Entanglement in Single Modal Family}

 In this section, we analyze the designed microcavity structure using the theoretical methods outlined in the previous section.
 Our focus is on the entanglement properties of the quantum optical frequency comb generated by the cavity.
-As shown in Figure~\ref{fig:Q0}, we specifically consider the entanglement characteristics of the $\mathrm{TE_{00}}$ mode corresponding to $\mathrm{L=1}$ in relation to the pump amplitude and pump frequency of the cavity, as depicted in Figure~\ref{fig:Q0}(a).
-The light green region represents areas with no entanglement, while regions with drastic color changes indicate modulation instability, where unstable entanglement components exist.
+As shown in Figure~\ref{fig:Q0}, we specifically consider the entanglement characteristics of the $\mathrm{TE_{00}}$ mode corresponding to ${L=1}$ in relation to the pump amplitude and pump frequency of the cavity, as depicted in Figure~\ref{fig:Q0}~(a).
+According to Section~5.1, we mark the invalid region with grey areas where linearization may fail.
+The dark green region represents areas with no entanglement, while regions with drastic color changes indicate modulation instability, where unstable entanglement components exist.
 Other colored regions denote areas where entanglement is tunable, with entanglement varying continuously with coordinates.
 Based on the characteristics of entanglement, we classify the system's states into three distinct phases: Non-Entanglement (NE) Phase, Modulation Instability (MI) Phase, and Entanglement-Tunable (ET) Phase.

 In the ET and MI Phases, we select characteristic points and scan the other variable (pump amplitude or pump frequency) accordingly.
-Figure~\ref{fig:Q0}(c), (d), (e), and (f) illustrate the relationship between pump amplitude or pump frequency and the intensity of the pump light inside the cavity.
+Figure~\ref{fig:Q0}~(c, d, e, f) illustrate the relationship between pump amplitude or pump frequency and the intensity of the pump light inside the cavity.
 For points in the ET Phase, the scan lines do not pass through the MI Phase, and their curves change continuously without generating branches.
 However, for point in the MI Phase, both amplitude and frequency scans pass through the MI phase.
-As depicted in Figure~\ref{fig:Q0}(e) and (f), multiple stable solutions appear during the scan process, indicating the emergence of new branches corresponding to four-wave mixing processes above threshold.
-It is worth noting that below-threshold four-wave mixing also occurs under the same conditions, placing the system under the MI phase.
+As depicted in Figure~\ref{fig:Q0}~(e, f), multiple stable solutions below the threshold appear during the scan process.

 Furthermore, we observe that entanglement is more easily detected at the boundaries between the three phases, while it tends to deteriorate closer to the boundaries with the original phases.
 Considering the robustness and tunability of the system, we aim to operate in the ET Phase to maximize the discovery of quantum entanglement in the process of generating quantum optical frequency combs.